inverted-ai/torchdrivesim/README.md

 The simulated world consists of the following elements:
 1. Static background, by default including road (drivable surface) and lane markings, represented as a triangular mesh.
 2. Control elements, represented by rectangles with internal state.
 The simulator does not enforce their semantics.
-3. A collection of agents grouped into arbitrary types.
+3. A collection of agents assigned arbitrary types.
 All agents are rigid rectangles.
 4. Per agent type kinematic models, defining the agents' action space and how actions translate into motion.
 5. A configurable renderer, displaying the world form bird's eye view (birdview), using a customizable color map.